Spyro-Soft/scargo/README.md

 ## Working natively
 1) Create a project with --no-docker flag (`scargo new <my_proj> --no-docker ...`).

+## Testing custom scargo generated project locally
+You can make changes in scargo and install it locally using ```pip install .``` command when you are in the main project folder.
+To test the custom scargo version and have this custom scargo available also inside the docker (crucial for testing), in created project update  docker-compose.yaml:

+    volumes:

+      - ..:/workspace
+      - /dev:/dev
+      - ~/.local/lib/python3.10/site-packages/scargo:/usr/local/lib/python3.8/dist-packages/scargo

+Where ```~/.local/lib/python3.10/site-packages/scargo``` is a path to scargo on your local machine.
+It the following path is not working, find installation dir using ```pip show scargo```.

+To keep this setup between ```scargo update``` commandsn, in scargo.toml file update also:

+    update-exclude = [".devcontainer/docker-compose.yaml"]
 # Contributing

 See contributing guide on https://spyro-soft.github.io/scargo/contributing.html